Memorial tribute videos are a beautiful and meaningful way to say goodbye to a friend or family member.

 - Including only photos (no music), and playing the video on a loop in the background at the reception.

 - Making the video 10 to 15 minutes long.

 How to Choose the Photos for Your Tribute Video

 When you’re sitting in front of a mountain of photo albums or digital images, you might feel like narrowing down thousands of pictures is impossible.
 Selecting your photos will be easier if you keep these guidelines in mind.

 Consider your loved one’s life, and the themes that honor and represent that person.
 Each photo selected should reflect one of these themes.
 Need some examples?
 Think about photos that:

 - Show the person’s hobbies, passions, and interests.

 - Illustrate your loved one’s personality.

-- Include that person’s childhood.
+- Including that person’s childhood.
 A lot of the people in the room won’t be familiar with these photos, and they’re a wonderful way to spotlight a new side of the person.

-- Showcase relationships with family, friends, or other community.
+- Showcase relationships with family, friends, or other communities.